redhat-ai-dev/ai-lab-template/skeleton/gitops-template/docs/index.md

 {%- else %}

-A deployment with the below characteristics was made based on input from the AI Software Template.
+A deployment with the following characteristics was made based on input from the AI Software Template.

 ## **Model & Model Server**